l2t3r/docker-hubot-slack-aws/README.md

 ##Hubot integration with slack and ec2 aws service to get private ips using the role tag

-To build this docker image.

-1. clone repo
-2. run docker build -t tranceash23/hubot-slack-aws:latest .

-##To run the hubot-slack-aws bot
+#To run the hubot-slack-aws bot

 3 environment variables need to be exported before running the image